akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

     - **A value per locale** (Yes/No): Yes if your attribute values depend on the locales
     - **Locale specific**: if it must apply to specific locales not all of them
     - **Usable in grid**: whether or not the attribute can be displayed as a column or used as a filter in the product grid or in the proposal grid (EE only - since 2.2)
-    - **Read only**: only for Enterprise Edition users, when enabled it prevents this attribute from being edited in the UI, it can only be updated through imports or rules.
+    - **Read only**: only for Enterprise Edition users, when enabled it prevents this attribute from being edited in the UI, it can only be updated through imports, API or rules
     - **Validation parameters**: depending on the attribute type chosen (see [Validation for the different attribute types](#validation-for-the-different-attribute-types))
 1. Then click on `Save`

-The attribute is now created, if you need to edit an attribute property, please refer to the next section [Edit attribute properties] (/articles/manage-your-attributes.html#edit-attribute-properties)
+The attribute is now created, if you need to edit an attribute property, please refer to the next section [Edit attribute properties](/articles/manage-your-attributes.html#edit-attribute-properties)

 ::: warning
 After being created, it is not possible to change the following properties of an atttribute: